finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Software-Engineering/index.md

 testing.
 [Familiarity]
 6. Demonstrate the capability to use software tools in support of the development of a software product of medium size.
 [Usage]

-SE/Requirements Engineering
+## SE/Requirements Engineering
-[1 Core-Tier1 hour; 3 Core-Tier2 hours]

 The purpose of requirements engineering is to develop a common understanding of the needs, priorities, and constraints relevant to a software system.
 Many software failures arise from an incomplete understanding of requirements for the software to be developed or inadequate management of those requirements.
 Specifications of requirements range in formality from completely informal (e.g., spoken) to rigorously mathematical (e.g., written in a formal specification language such as Z or first-order logic).
 In practice, successful software engineering efforts use requirements specifications to reduce ambiguity and improve the consistency and completeness of the development team’s understanding of the vision of the intended software.
 Plan-driven approaches tend to produce formal documents with numbered requirements.
 Agile approaches tend to favor less formal specifications that include user stories, use cases, and test cases

 **Topics**:

 - Describing functional requirements using, for example, use cases or users stories
 - Properties of requirements including consistency, validity, completeness, and feasibility
 - Software requirements elicitation
 - Describing system data using, for example, class diagrams or entity-relationship diagrams
 - Non-functional requirements and their relationship to software quality (cross-reference IAS/Secure Software Engineering)
 - Evaluation and use of requirements specifications
 - Requirements analysis modeling techniques
 - Acceptability of certainty / uncertainty considerations regarding software / system behavior
 - Prototyping